Miguel Cabrera Player Props: Tigers vs. Twins

-On Thursday, Miguel Cabrera (batting .367 in his past 10 games) and the Detroit Tigers face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
-First pitch is at 7:10 PM ET.
+On Friday, Miguel Cabrera (batting .387 in his past 10 games) and the Detroit Tigers play the Minnesota Twins, whose starting pitcher will be Joe Ryan.
+First pitch is at 8:10 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Braves.

 Miguel Cabrera Game Info & Props vs. the Twins